Skip to main content

 Students of Spanish will:

-• recognise how choices of language, symbols, or text work together and affect people’s understanding of and responses to communications and how they work together differently in different languages
+- recognise how choices of language, symbols, or text work together and affect people’s understanding of, and responses to, communications and how they work together in different languages

 Relating to others

-• hone their listening skills, recognise different points of view, negotiate, and share ideas
+- build upon their listening skills, recognise different points of view, negotiate, and share ideas, embracing different cultural practices

-• develop an appreciation of diverse backgrounds, experiences, and perspectives in the wider world and in a multicultural Aotearoa New Zealand
+- develop an appreciation of diverse backgrounds, experiences, and perspectives in Aotearoa New Zealand and the Pacific

 Managing self